Monday, 4 November 2024

 When it comes to cases when someone has carried a pregnancy for over 6 months – these rare abortion cases are from wanted children, but horrific diagnoses; or massive risk to the mother – maybe twins where one has died and their body infecting the other and the mother; or where there is no longer a heartbeat; or knowing that the baby cannot live outside of the support of the womb.

 People do not carry a child for 6-8 months and only then decide to abort.
 Yet the US pro-life lobby would have its people believe that this is what the pro-choice advocates want to happen.
 Indeed Trump claims that 'abortion at birth is a reality' .
+And some supporters believe that this is actually happening in distant Democratic states.
 It is an example of the one dimensional position that is presented to those they claim to inform.

 Pro life or pro birth?